New to Saskatoon? Register with us as a new client!

 Annual Diversity Awards Gala

-SODS holds an annual awards ceremony to recognize the achievements of companies and individuals that have shown exceptional leadership in workplace diversity and inclusiveness.
+This awards ceremony recognizes the achievements of companies and individuals that have shown exceptional leadership in workplace diversity and inclusiveness.